Skip to main content

 File — Drawer: 7.2

-Scope and Contents Correspondence and architectural drawings related to the installation of the sculpture in Rittenhouse Square (1941), including a letter from Paul Philippe Cret to the Fairmount Park Commission discussing the Commission's authority to bypass Art Jury approval in matters of public art, the proposed relocation of the Joan of Arc sculpture to Rittenhouse Square, and Cret's intent to submit drawings for the frog to the Art Jury.
-Also includes correspondence regarding fast-tracking Art Jury...
+Scope and Contents Correspondence and architectural drawings related to the installation of the Giant Frog in Rittenhouse Square (1941), including a letter from architect Paul Philippe Cret discussing the Fairmount Park Commission's authority to bypass Art Jury approval, the proposed relocation of the Joan of Arc sculpture to Rittenhouse Square, and efforts to fast-track Art Jury approval before the Rittenhouse Square Flower Show.
+Architectural drawings by Cret are titled 'New footing and base for granite...

 Dates: 1941; 1962